-Norton Children’s pediatric plastic and reconstructive surgery specialists care for children who need restoration, repair or reconstruction of body structures due to an injury or medical condition.
-Plastic surgeons can also address complex lacerations, complex wounds, tissues removal such as moles and birth marks, and complex burns.
+The pediatric plastic and reconstructive surgeons with Norton Children’s care for children who need restoration, repair or reconstruction of body structures due to an injury or medical condition.
+Plastic surgeons also address complex lacerations and wounds, tissue removal, such as moles and birth marks, and complex burns.

 When Should My Child See a Plastic Surgeon?

 Plastic surgeons are trained to correct visible deformities caused by a traumatic event or birth defect.
 Our plastic surgery team often works collaboratively with other Norton Children’s specialties, such as:

 - General surgery

 - Orthopedic surgery

 These pediatric specialists help our plastic surgeons manage each child’s care plan to achieve the best long-term outcome based on the child’s needs and type of injury or deformity.

 Craniofacial Disorders Team